Microscopes for Open Access Imaging (MOAI)

 • Zeiss LSM510 Meta Laser Scanning Inverted Confocal Microscope

-In Scott Engineering Building
+In Scott Biomedical Engineering Building

 In Translational Medicine Institute (TMI; South Campus)

-• Zeiss Airyscan LSM980 Inverted Fluorescence Microscope (Super Resolution)
+• Zeiss Airyscan LSM980 Inverted Fluorescence Microscope (Super-resolution)

-Ancillary Instruments in MRB
+Ancillary Instruments

 • Plasma Etch Model PE-25 Coverslip Cleaner